Why I’m not that worried about microplastics (yet)

 Microplastics double risk of heart attack and stroke

-This 2024 found that heart disease patients with microplastics in their carotid arteries were twice as likely to suffer a heart attack or stroke 14.
+This 2024 study found that heart disease patients with microplastics in their carotid arteries were twice as likely to suffer a heart attack or stroke 14.

 illustration of blood vessel, plaque, and microplastics

-And as we all know, correlation does not equal causation.
+As we all know, correlation does not equal causation.

 Microplastics found in human placentas

-Since microplastics are in the air (especially in a hospital environment with lots of single-use plastics) it’s very possible that they were not actually in the placentas and instead got into these samples during collection and transport to the lab.
+Since microplastics are in the air (especially in a hospital environment with lots of single-use plastics) it’s very possible that they were not actually in the placentas and instead got into the samples during collection and transport to the lab.

 Microplastics found in human stool 💩